tnebooks/12th-english/content.en/the-summit/_index.md

 ## About The Author

-Sir Edmund Percival Hillary (20 July 1919 – 11 January 2008) was a New Zealand mountaineer, explorer, and philanthropist.
+**Sir Edmund Percival Hillary (20 July 1919 – 11 January 2008)** was a New Zealand mountaineer, explorer, and philanthropist.
 He served in the Royal New Zealand Air Force as a navigator during World War II.
 Following his ascent of Everest, Hillary devoted himself to assisting the Sherpa people of Nepal through the Himalayan Trust, which he established.
 High Adventure, No Latitude for Error, Nothing Venture, Nothing Win, View from the Summit: The Remarkable Memoir by the First Person to Conquer Everest are some of his famous works.

-## Glossary

-**traverse** - to cross a mountain slope horizontally or diagonally; the name given to such a crossing

-**rope** - links members of climbing party for safety; a party may be referred to as “a rope”

-**cornice** - overhanging mass of snow or ice along a ridge, shaped like the curling crest of a wave

-**cwm** - an enclosed arm-chair shaped hollow situated at the head of a valley

-**scrambling** - climbing hurriedly on hands and knees

-**wriggle** - to move with a twist or turn

-**tantalize** - tease or taunt

-**cramponed** - climbing on ice wearing spike shoes